 The TP law prescribes penalties for non-compliance.
 The TRD may impose penalties of up to THB 200,000 (approximately USD 6,000) for failing to comply with its documentation requirements.
-The new TP law does not require contemporaneous documentation be in place prior to the taxpayer filling the tax return.
-Nonetheless, subsequently prepared documentation may not provide adequate protection against penalties in the event that the TRD disagrees with the TP methodology used.
-Penalties for TP adjustments will be a percentage of unpaid tax.
+The new TP law does not require contemporaneous documentation to be in place before a taxpayer submits the tax return.
+Nonetheless, subsequently prepared documentation may not provide adequate protection against penalties if the TRD disagrees with the TP methodology used.
+Penalties for TP adjustments will be a percentage of the unpaid tax.
 The surcharges will be 100% to 200% of the tax shortfall, and interest on late payment of taxes of 1.5% per month may be imposed.
 This is capped at 100% of the tax shortfall.

-Statutes of Limitation
+Statute of Limitation

-Taxpayers are required to maintain records for a five-year period.
+Taxpayers are required to maintain records for five-years.
 Tax authorities may conduct a tax audit on the books and records of a company within two years of the date the annual CIT return is submitted.
-The period may be extended to five years if tax avoidance or evasion is suspected.
-If a tax return has not been submitted, the statutory period for the assessment of tax liabilities is ten years.
+The TRD may extend for five years if tax avoidance or evasion is suspected.
+If a tax return has not been submitted, the statutory period for assessing tax liabilities is 10 years.